 The Blue Seal brand states that it, “strives to be the most trusted and preeminent regionally focused animal nutrition brand in the East” and it speaks to the quality and safety of its products on the brand’s website.
 Every product is rigorously tested for safety before release and the brand offers a complete satisfaction guarantee.

 These dog foods are manufactured in U.S. facilities, but this doesn’t necessarily mean that it is a high-quality brand.
 It bodes well, however, that there aren’t any Blue Seal recalls in recent history.

 It does look like some of its products were being made by Menu Foods at the time of the 2007 recall, but none of Blue Seal’s products were taken off pet store shelves.

 This brand is sold primarily at feed stores, so it is one of the more affordable pet foods on the shelf.
 The average cost for a 30-pound bag of dry food is between $35 and $55, depending on the recipe.
 You might be able to save a little money with Blue Seal coupons, if you can find them.

-List of Current Products Available:
+List of Current Products Available

-Dry Products – This brand offers two product lines of dry dog food – Classics and EnTrust.
+This brand offers three product lines of dry dog food – Classics, EnTrust, and Native.
 The Classics line only includes two recipes – Krunchies and Natural 26.
 The EnTrust line, on the other hand, includes ten recipes for dogs in all life stages and with different activity levels.

 - Classics Kruniches Recipe